mrgambal/elasticsearch-ukrainian-lemmatizer/README.md

-# Ukrainian lemmatizer plugin for ElasticSearch [1.7 - 2.x]
+# Ukrainian lemmatizer plugin for ElasticSearch [1.7 - 5.x]

-The plugin provides a capability for ElasticSearch installations prior to version 5 to search across documents, written in ukrainian, using words in different forms.
+The plugin provides an ability for ElasticSearch installations prior to version 6 (to be expanded) to search across documents, written in ukrainian, using words in different forms.
 Starting from version 5.0 ElasticSearch uses [Lucene][Lucene] of version 6.2, which provides support for ukrainian language analysis [out of the box](https://issues.apache.org/jira/browse/LUCENE-7287).
+However, this plugin is still worthy, I swear!
+It uses the latest and greatest from [the BrUk project][BrUk], and, moreover, it allows specifying arbitrary stop-words.

 ## Principles